4paradigm/OpenMLDB/docs/en/developer/built_in_function_develop_guide.md

 - Operator `new` operator or method `malloc` are forbidden in C++ built-in function implementation.
 - In C++ built-in aggregate functions, it is permissible to use the `new` or `malloc` functions to allocate memory during initialization.
 However, it is crucial to ensure that the allocated space is released when the `output` generates the final result.
 - Developers must call provided memory management APIs in order to archive space allocation for UDF output parameters:
   - `hybridse::udf::v1::AllocManagedStringBuf(size)` to allocate space.
-OpenMLDB `ByteMemoryPool` will assign continous space to the function and will release it when safe.
+OpenMLDB `ByteMemoryPool` will assign continuous space to the function and will release it when safe.
     - If allocated size < 0, allocation will fail. `AllocManagedStringBuf` return null pointer.
     - If allocated size exceed the MAX_ALLOC_SIZE which is 2048, the allocation will fail. `AllocManagedStringBuf` return null pointer.
   - `hybridse::udf::v1::AllocManagedArray(ArrayRef<T>*, uint64_t)`: allocate space for array types